 - provides students with a game changing mindset and skills to enable them to act as change agents

 - helps to build an Aalto-wide network of sustainability actors

-From the A!OLE development point of view, the special online learning method that the project will develop is the use of video and vlogging – a blog or learning diary in a form of a video.
+The special online learning method that the project will develop is the use of video and vlogging – a blog or learning diary in a form of a video.